endorlabs/fixing-java-vulns/README.md

 # Java Vulnerability Fix Guide

-Your security team has identified a vulnerability https://github.com/advisories/GHSA-599f-7c49-w659 in this repository.
-They also have asked you to harden the packages by removing unused code, if there is any at all.
+This repository consists of two exersises to resolve Java vulnerabilities in Maven:

+- Exersise 1: Direct Dependency Update
+- Exersise 2: Direct Dependency Removal

-Its your job to fix it.
-Ready, go!
+Its your job to go fix the issues being raised to you by your security scanners.

 ## Quick Start